Getting Started with Play 2.x

 At this point you can start creating Play 2 templates since IntelliJ IDEA supports them as soon as support for Play 2 framework is added and develop your project further.
 You can use code completion, navigation and on-the-fly code analysis features in your Play 2 files.
 IntelliJ IDEA also supports code assistance for routes files and code inspections.

-Running and debugging Play 2 application
+Run and debug Play 2 application

 - If you want to run the application: